 I have also found that the two place names I obtained were not spelt correctly - Camp L7 was at Bankau (not Bankan), near Kreuzberg (not Kreulberg).
 Since 1945, when Upper Silesia was transferred to Poland, these two towns have been known by Polish names - Bankow and Kluczbork respectively.
 Bankow is situated at 50.46.00N 17.16.60E.
 Denis

 "Dad's aircraft was not directly shot down.
 A plane above it was shot down and took it out by collision during its uncontrolled descent.
 He was the only survivor from both crews, landing in a river, the Rhine I think, and was rescued from drowning - I don't know who by - civilians or army etc." Mike Noon, son of Horace Noon.

 The service photo of him indicates that he was promoted from Flight Sergeant to Warrant Officer.
 T.B

 To Mike Noon from his sister January 2012..
 She was responding to his query about their father's agitation a few weeks before he died.

-think it might be appropriate to add this statement in to Dad's bit on
+think it might be appropriate to add this statement in to Dad's bit

-the web page but it's your memory, your decision.
+on the web page but it's your memory, your decision.
 My reasons for

 wanting to include it are

-seems to me that for the families of those that died it may represent
+seems to me that for the families of those that died it may

-his long life."
+traumatic experience of his long life."